Complexity=Anything: Singularity Probes: Introduction

 However, this discussion recently saw an enormous expansion with the introduction of a broad class of new gravitational observables \cite{Belin:2021bga,Belin:2022xmt}.
 All of these observables exhibit two universal features, which are argued to hold for any definition of quantum complexity in a holographic setting.
 First, for late times in the thermofield-double boundary state, the complexity grows linearly in time reflecting the growth of the wormhole for the dual two-sided AdS black hole \cite{Susskind:2014moa,Susskind:2018pmk}.
 This growth continues far beyond the times at which entanglement entropies have thermalized \cite{Hartman:2013qma} and the growth rate is proportional to the black hole mass.\footnote{The latter applies to planar vacuum black holes.
 When extra scales such as boundary curvature or a chemical potential are introduced, the growth rate being proportional to the mass only applies as the leading result for very large black holes (see, \eg \cite{Carmi:2017jqz}).} The second feature, known as the switchback effect, is a universal time delay in the response of complexity to perturbations of the state in the far past.
 These perturbations are represented by the insertion of shock waves in the bulk geometry \cite{Stanford:2014jda}.
 Given the breadth of the new class of observables, this new approach was (playfully) denoted as {\it complexity=anything}, which we adopt in the following.

 A primary motivation for studying quantum complexity in holographic settings is to better understand black hole interiors from the perspective of the boundary theory.
 Of course, one conspicuous feature of interior geometry is the inevitable formation of spacetime singularities \cite{Hawking:1973uf}.
 This paper takes some first steps in investigating how the complexity=anything observables introduced by \cite{Belin:2021bga,Belin:2022xmt} interact with black hole singularities, \ie provide probes of the spacetime geometry in the vicinity of the singularity.
-In particular, we investigate how the flexibility of the complexity=anything approach allows us to systematically probe the geometric properties of a black hole singularity.
+We investigate how the flexibility of the complexity=anything approach allows us to systematically probe the geometric properties of a black hole singularity.
+In particular, comparing the growth rates for different gravitational observables allows us to devise a picture of the interior geometry.

 However, we begin with a puzzle that first appeared in \cite{Belin:2021bga}.
 There it was found that a particular codimension-one observable only yielded extremal surfaces at late times with a limited range of a certain higher curvature coupling.
 Examining this in more detail, we find that if we tune the coupling beyond the allowed range, the complexity appears to grow linearly for a long time but after this no sensible results are evident.
 However, a careful examination reveals that the correct extremal surfaces are pushed to the boundary of the allowed phase space, \ie they are pushed to the black hole singularity.
 Hence, this serves as an indication that the spacelike singularity plays an important role in determining the maximal surface for many of the new gravitational observables.